diogomaiog/project-3/README.md

 # project-3
 Authors:
-Daniela Nogueira
+Daniela Nogueira;
-Diogo Gonçalves
+Diogo Gonçalves;
-Francesco Serraino
+Francesco Serraino.

 Running the script:
 The script to run is 'main2.ipynb', the rest is legacy.